yuqiii-wang/KnowledgeNotes/math/finance/financing/repo.md

 To the party selling the security with the agreement to buy it back, it is a repurchase agreement.

 To the party buying the security and agreeing to sell it back, it is a reverse repurchase agreement.
-The reverse repo is the final step in the repurchase agreement, closing the contract.

 ## Repo Types by Collateral Ownership

 * Classic Repo/Specified Delivery

 Required the delivery of a pre-specified bond at the onset, and at maturity of the contractual period.

 One party "sells" bonds to the other while simultaneously agreeing to repurchase them or receive them back at a specified future date.